 If the firm were a fictional character it would be...

-London-headquartered Penningtons Manches also has offices in Basingstoke, Cambridge, Guildford, Oxford and Reading, as well as in San Francisco.
-The firm also has close links with law firms throughout the world through its membership of Multilaw and the European Law Group.
-The firm has a particularly strong reputation in private wealth, technology and property.
+London-headquartered Penningtons Manches also has offices in Basingstoke, Cambridge, Guildford, Oxford, Reading and San Francisco.
+The firm has a particularly strong reputation in private wealth, technology and real estate.

 The star performers